This post may include affiliate links; see our disclosure policy.

 Buying sustainable seafood

 Are you looking at buying sustainable salmon?
-(If so, kudos!)
 Here are a few pointers when you’re at the grocery store:

 Ways to serve salmon with capers

-• Peas with Lemon Takes just 5 minutes!
+- This peas with lemon recipe takes just 5 minutes!
 Cooking frozen peas with garlic and lemon makes them taste incredible.

-• Easy Baked Asparagus A classic pairing with salmon, this beautiful asparagus is spritzed with lemon and baked with Parmesan cheese.
+- This baked asparagus is a classic pairing with salmon, spritzed with lemon and baked with Parmesan cheese.

-• Quick Baked Potatoes These quick baked potatoes roast in half the time!
-This easy trick will become your go-to for a perfect potato in just 30 minutes (it tastes better, too).
+- These quick baked potatoes roast in half the time!
+This easy trick will become your go-to.

-• Perfect Wild Rice If you have the time, this wild rice makes for a showy dinner party side dish.
+- If you have the time, wild rice makes for a showy dinner party side dish.

 This recipe is included in our Mediterranean Diet Meal Plan!
 Check it out for recipes for 1 month, including a meal planning spreadsheet download.